tvrbo-pro/TinyPaypal/README.md

 # Tiny PayPal
 The missing PayPal tool for Node

-PayPal has literally TONS of documentation, but little to none is targeted for Node users.
+PayPal has literally A TON of documentation, but little to none is targeted for NodeJS users.

 This is a dead-simple tool to create payments using the modern and elegant version of PayPal, solving hours of tedious research, trial and error.